kgashok/PlumConfusedOpensource/docs/functions.md

 # Function Documentation

 ### [DO NOT EDIT] Prompt used
 Review the contents of @docs/functions.md.
-Now, update the contents to reflect all the MAJOR changes that have happened since the last update as another "ChangeLog"
+Now, update the contents to reflect all the MAJOR changes that have happened since the last update as another "ChangeLog".
+Do not delete or change the [DO NOT EDIT] section.

 ## Changelog